written declaration made under oath

 gothic cosmetic companies.

-deep and harsh sounding as if from shouting or illness or emotion
+deep and harsh sounding as if from shouting or illness

 I asked, surprised at how